JoinColony/docs/colony/use/managing-funds/move-funds.md

 ---
 description: How to move funds between different teams in a colony.

-sidebar_position: 3
+sidebar_position: 2
 ---

-# Move Funds Between Teams
+# Moving Funds Between Teams

 To transfer funds between Teams, you need to navigate to **New Action > Manage Funds > Transfer Funds** and input: